-A more complex and complete sensing system was proposed by (Pardini et al., 2020), in which the measured device integrates a load sensor HX711, temperature and humidity sensor DHT11, and GPS module NEO6M.
+A more complex and complete sensing system was proposed in (Pardini et al., 2020), in which the measurement device integrates a load sensor HX711, temperature and humidity sensor DHT11, and GPS module NEO6M.
 Apart from the ultrasonic sensor, the circuit was assembled on an Arduino board.
 Data is transmitted using a GPSR module SIM900 which operates in 2G cellular technology.
-The processed information is delivered to citizens through a mobile application, thus calling for community interaction to receive feedback that can be applied to enhance collection planning.
+The processed information is delivered to citizens through a mobile application, thus calling for community interaction to receive feedback that can be applied to enhance waste collection planning.

-However, GPRS results to be quite expensive in terms of energy usage, so (Karthikeyan et al., 2018) implemented a wireless sensor network WSN using Zigbee as transmission technology.
+However, GPRS results to be quite expensive in terms of energy usage, so in (Karthikeyan et al., 2018) they implemented a wireless sensor network WSN using Zigbee as transmission technology.
 Zigbee uses a particular topology in which measurement devices communicate with coordinator nodes.
 These coordinators serialize information and transfer it to a gateway built on the top of a Raspberry PI.
-A MQTT broker was used to manage the data between the network and the applications.
+An MQTT broker was used to manage the data between the network and the applications.
 This work is very useful as it reports transmission ranges and concludes that Zigbee shows 97% reliability in distances shorter than 80 meters, but exceeding this distance the signal was considerably attenuated and packages got lost.

-A similar work was published by (Chaudhari & Bhole, 2018).
+A similar work was published in (Chaudhari & Bhole, 2018).
 In this work, the selected transmission technology was Wi-Fi, and the coverage distances were very close to the ones reported with the use of Zigbee, i.e. between 100 and 120 meters.
-This works uses a mobile application to show the location of containers that exceed the defined threshold on a map, so the user interface is much explicit and easier to understand.
-A very similar solution was published by (Kang et al., 2020), but it was oriented to deal with electronic waste exclusively.
+This work uses a mobile application to show the location of containers that exceed the defined threshold on a map, so the user interface is much explicit and easier to understand.
+A very similar solution was published in (Kang et al., 2020), but it was oriented to deal with electronic waste exclusively.

 The distance limitations can be tackled using LPWAN (Low Power Wide Area Networks), which is a set of technologies capable of covering wide areas with few devices.
 A relevant research of LPWAN applied to waste management systems is presented by (Lozano et al., 2018).
 In this case, information is transmitted using LoRa modulation, since the authors declare that the LoRa signal can deliver data in a range from 5 to 15 Km, consuming around 0.5 µA.
 They were able to deploy a WSN for the rural area of Salamanca and evidence an important improvement in reducing collection cost compared with the static collection approach.